Ohio River: John Howard and John Peter Salling (1742)

 The 1768 Treaty of Fort Stanwix with several tribes opened Kentucky to colonial settlement and established the Ohio River as a southern boundary for American Indian territory.
 In 1774 the Quebec Act restored the land east of the Mississippi River and north of the Ohio River to Quebec, in effect making the Ohio the southern boundary of Canada.
 This appeased French Canadians in Quebec but angered the colonists of the Thirteen Colonies.
 Lord Dunmore's War south of the Ohio river also contributed to cession of land north to Quebec to prevent colonial expansion onto Native American territory.
-During the Revolutionary War. in 1776 the British military engineer John Montrésor created a map of the river showing the strategic location of Fort Pitt, including specific navigational information about the Ohio River's rapids and tributaries in that area.
-However, the 1783 Treaty of Paris gave the entire Ohio Valley to the United States, and numerous white settlers entered the region.
+In 1776, during the Revolutionary War, the British military engineer John Montrésor created a map of the river showing the strategic location of Fort Pitt, including specific navigational information about the Ohio River's rapids and tributaries in that area.
+The 1783 Treaty of Paris gave the entire Ohio Valley to the United States, and numerous white settlers entered the region.

 Built between 1847 and 1849, the Wheeling Suspension Bridge was the first bridge across the river and a crucial part of the National Road.

 The economic connection of the Ohio Country to the East was significantly increased in 1818 when the National Road being built westward from Cumberland, Maryland, reached Wheeling, Virginia, (now West Virginia), providing an easier overland connection from the Potomac River to the Ohio River.
-The Wheeling Suspension Bridge was built over the river at Wheeling from 1847 to 1849, making the trip west easier.
-For a brief time, until 1851, it was the world's largest suspension bridge.
+The Wheeling Suspension Bridge was built over the river at Wheeling from 1847 to 1849, making the trip west easier, and was the world's largest suspension bridge until 1851.
 The bridge survived the American Civil War, after having been improved in 1859.
 It was renovated again in 1872, and remains in use as the oldest vehicular suspension bridge in the U.S.

 Louisville was founded in 1778 as a military encampment on Corn Island (now submerged) by General George Rogers Clark at the only major natural navigational barrier on the river, the Falls of the Ohio.
 The Falls were a series of rapids where the river dropped 26 ft in a stretch of about 2 mi.
 In this area, the river flowed over hard, fossil-rich beds of limestone.
 The outpost was moved that same year to the south shore where Fort-on-Shore was constructed.
-It proved insufficient within three years, and the mighty Fort Nelson was constructed upriver.
+It proved insufficient within three years, and Fort Nelson was constructed upriver.
 The town of Louisville was chartered in 1780, in honor of King Louis XVI of France.
 The first locks on the river – the Louisville and Portland Canal – were built between 1825 and 1830 to circumnavigate the falls.
 Fears that Louisville's transshipment industry would collapse proved ill-founded: but the increasing size of steamships and barges on the river meant that the outdated locks could serve only the smallest vessels until well after the Civil War when improvements were made.
 The U.S. Army Corps of Engineers improvements were expanded again in the 1960s, forming the present-day McAlpine Locks and Dam.